felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/phoenix-project.png" position="center" caption="Buying a book always gives me a little dopamine rush." >}}

-And it was great fun indeed!
+Turns out, it was great fun indeed!
 There are many reasons for this, I believe.
 Firstly, the book is, of course, very well written.
 It wouldn't sell over 500,000 copies if it wasn't.
 Secondly, and more importantly, the fact that I was open to the material and didn't feel pressured to understand everything right